Phone: (202) 296-5505 Email: info@winvale.com

 Are You Ready For Future Government Opportunities?

-At first, you may find it difficult to justify the time and resources it may take to respond to a Sources Sought, especially during Q4, but the small initial investment of time can lead to substantial rewards later.
-While Q4 is full of RFPs and RFQs, there are still RFIs and SSNs being released and you can set yourself up for success into the next government Fiscal Year.
+At first, you may find it difficult to justify the time and resources it may take to respond to a Sources Sought, especially during busy times, but the few minutes you take to fill out this notice can lead to rewards later.
+While upcoming Q4 is full of RFPs and RFQs, there are still RFIs and SSNs being released and you can set yourself up for success into the next government Fiscal Year.
+Now is the perfect time since Q4 is still a few months away and the government may be releasing more feelers out there like Sources Sought Notices.

 If you want to make sure you are properly marketing your GSA Schedule and ensure government agencies can find you, check out our blog on GSA Schedule marketing basics.
 If you have questions about your GSA Schedule, or how you can get one, we would be happy to help you.